 Geek out over Space

 The US Space & Rocket Center has a new state of the art INTUITIVE®️ Planetarium with 8K resolution.
 See the stars and then go stand under the rocket that put man on the moon.
-Along with a new Apollo Exhibit that is great for the whole family, you can find family restrooms, the Mars Grill, and rides like the G-Force Accelerator and Multi-Axis Trainer Experience.
+Along with a new Playing with Light Exhibit that is great for the whole family, you can find family restrooms, the Mars Grill, and rides like the G-Force Accelerator and Multi-Axis Trainer Experience.
 They are also offering Sea Trek Helmet diving, DIVR Virtual Reality Snorkeling, and family astronaut training.